Keyboard shortcuts

 Welcome to the IntelliShell installation guide.
 Getting IntelliShell running on your system involves two main steps:

-1. Download the Binary: This places the intelli-shell executable on your machine.
+1. Install the Binary: Place the intelli-shell executable on your machine so you can run it.

-This is the fastest way to get started.
-The script automatically handles downloading the correct binary for your system and setting up the shell integration.
+This is the fastest and easiest way to get started.
+The installer script automatically detects your OS and architecture, downloads the correct binary, and sets up the shell integration for you.

 curl -sSf https://raw.githubusercontent.com/lasantosr/intelli-shell/main/install.sh | sh